What was the motivation to create this app?

 Suppose one of the biker runs into a problem, she/he can alert the other bikers.

 Design challenge: While the bikers are driving their bikes, they will be only be able to see their mobile phones.
+This is a safety concern as it might distract the biker.

 Solution: Selecting the correct letter size is important as it will dictate whether the biker can see the alert or not.
+Only a simple alert would be shown instead of detailed information.
+This would force the biker to stop and use the app.

 A good looking design is created for the user.
 What looks good, appears friendly to the user.